 Run the DISM Command to Fix SFC Problems

-To run the DISM command in Windows 8 and 10, open a Command Prompt with administrative privileges.
+To run the DISM command in Windows 8, 10, and 11, open Command Prompt, PowerShell, or Windows Terminal with administrative privileges.
 Type the following command and then press Enter to have DISM check your Windows component store for corruption and automatically fix any problems it finds.

 DISM /Online /Cleanup-Image /RestoreHealth